Hardware disease: Diagnosis

 Diagnosis is typically based on history and clinical findings when the veterinarian examines the cow.
 Symptoms of hardware disease vary depending on where the object penetrates.
 The cow exhibits an arched back, a reluctance to move and a slow, careful gait.
 The cow may groan when lying down, getting up, defecating and urinating.
 The heart rate is normal or slightly elevated, and the respiration is shallow and rapid.
 In dairy cows, there is often a decrease in milk production.
 Laboratory tests are not always necessary, but increases in fibrinogen and total plasma protein often result from hardware disease and may be diagnosed with a blood sample.
 Electronic metal detectors can be used, but not all heavy sharp objects will be metal and it does not distinguish between penetrating and nonpenetrating bodies.
 Radiographs are also used and are advantageous because the location of the metallic body can be identified.
 However, if the sharp object is not metallic or dense enough the radiograph is of no use.
 If there is inflammation in either the peritoneal cavity or the pericardium, it can be detected using an ultrasonograph.

 Treatment

 If hardware disease is suspected, a magnet should be administered orally through a tube into the reticulum.
 Depending on the type of magnet used, inserting a second magnet could cause internal pinching which could lead to serious complications.
 A broad-spectrum antibiotic should also be given to control infection.
 The cow should be confined and movement limited in the hopes that the reticulum can repair the hole.
 Surgery is necessary in some cases and involves rumenotomy with a physical removal of the object.
-In some advanced cases that don't respond to medical or surgical therapy, slaughter is often considered from both an economic and a humaneness perspective.
+In some advanced cases that don't respond to medical or surgical therapy, slaughter is often considered for both economic and humane reasons.